yewin-mm/spring-boot-docker-sample/README.md

 # spring-boot-docker-sample
-* This is the sample project for changing depend on environment by using Spring profile active.
+* This is the sample project for spring-boot using docker and build dockerized application.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents